Jesus of Nazareth

 Tekton: Builder, construction worker.
 In Israel, worked mostly with stone.

 Sepphoris: Regional capital of Galilee during Jesus’ boyhood.
 Only four miles from Nazareth.
+The nearest market town for Mary and Joseph.

 His winnowing fork is in his hand, and he will thoroughly clear his threshing floor, and he will gather his wheat into the barn, but he will burn up the chaff with unquenchable fire.